darioaladuz/crypto_app/README.md

 Clone the repository on your local machine.

-Go into the new directory (most likely its name will be crypto)
+Go into the new directory (most likely its name will be crypto or crypto_app)

 Run npm install and then npm run dev (if this doesn't work, search for the command to start the project on package.json)